“Reduce, Reuse, Recycle” Municipalities

 - Furniture Friends (Portland) - This furniture bank in Portland distributes usable furniture that would have gone to the landfill to people in need.

-- Goodwill, Salvation Army, and Threads of Hope – all operate resale stores in Maine and accept donations of used clothing and gently-used household items.
-Goodwill also recycles textiles that are no longer wearable such as torn clothing and single shoes and socks.
+- Goodwill, Salvation Army, and Threads of Hope - all operate resale stores in Maine and accept donations of used clothing and gently-used household items.
 Donate unwanted items to support their socially-responsible missions.

 - Habitat for Humanity ReStore - ReStores sell new and lightly used building materials, fixtures, furniture, appliances, tools, and other surplus items donated by individuals, contractors, and businesses to help fund the construction of Habitat homes.
 The stores are in Bangor, Ellsworth, Kennebunk, Portland, Rockport and Topsham.